 There are worries that there are some potential health risks by cooking with anodized aluminum.
 Although it's less likely to corrode and end up in food, people are often uncomfortable using it due to some concerns that it could be harmful.
 However, there isn't any conclusive scientific research that suggests it's dangerous.

 Quality anodized aluminum cookware is fine to cook with.
 However, ordinary pots and pans made from non-anodized aluminum (or those with scratches) can allow acidic liquids like tomato sauce to react with the metal, allowing you to consume it.
 Any tiny amount of aluminum from hard-anodized cookware would be insignificant.
 The Centers for Disease Control notes that the average adult ingests 7 to 9 milligrams of aluminum in food due to aluminum compounds added during processing.
-However, they absorb less than one percent of swallowed aluminum.
+They absorb less than 1% of swallowed aluminum.
 Drinking water is another common source of aluminum.